Relieve Low Back Pain with Physical Therapy

 BSR Physical Therapy can facilitate your recovery from low back pain through treatments such as manual therapy

-at BSR Physical Therapy have advanced training in mobilizing and manipulating the joints and muscles of the spine.¬†These forms of treatment will expedite recovery.¬† Many patients with low back pain also require manual therapy to improve mobility of the hips and lower extremities.
+at BSR have advanced training in mobilizing and manipulating the joints and muscles of the spine.
+These forms of treatment will speed up your recovery.¬† Many patients with low back pain also require manual therapy to improve mobility of their hips and lower body.

 The physical therapists at BSR will educate you about your problem and provide you with the tools to manage on your own.¬†In most cases, individuals can manage their back pain without medications, injections or surgery.¬†Even when back pain persists for a long time, an active approach can be very effective.
 Therefore, understanding that back pain is a common occurrence and usually not due to any serious damage is the first step to recovery.